atimpone/aws-foundation-journey/1-dev-environments/3-3-iam-policy-infra-dev-team.md

 # IAM Policy Sample - `acme-infra-dev-team.json`

 This sample IAM policy is intended to be used as a starting point for access control as it applies to development team members accessing their development AWS accounts.

-Your organization is expected to understand this sample policy in detail before applying it.
-Over time, as your needs become more clear, you're expected to evolve this type of policy.
+Your organization is expected to understand this sample policy in detail before potentially applying it.

+Whichever policy is used initially, as you progress on your journey, managing and controlling changes to these types of policies will be a critical responsibility of your foundation team.
+Typically, only your Cloud Security Administrator would have write access to such policies.

 ---
 **Note: Initial iteration of development team permission set**